chandanhpcic/docs/source/manual/how-tos/zerotier.rst

     name/description of the Zerotier network - it's simply an aide-mémoire to help you remember what the network is for.

-Adding a network does **not** automatically cause your OPNsense installation to join that network.
+Adding a network does **not** automatically cause your Reticen8 installation to join that network.
 In order to join that network it **must** be ``Enabled`` first.
-Likewise, to remove your OPNsense node from the configured network simply deselect ``Enabled``, thus disabling the network.
+Likewise, to remove your Reticen8 node from the configured network simply deselect ``Enabled``, thus disabling the network.

 Once a network has been added and enabled the node **must** be authorised to join the network on the portal.
-Simply enabling the network on your OPNsense installation marks that node as a member of that network.
+Simply enabling the network on your Reticen8 installation marks that node as a member of that network.
 It now has to request permission to talk to the other nodes on that network.
-To achieve this, you log into the portal, select the network, find the node address (this can found on the OPNsense Zerotier Overview menu item, under the Information tab) and authorise it by clicking on the "Auth?" check box beside the node.
+To achieve this, you log into the portal, select the network, find the node address (this can found on the Reticen8 Zerotier Overview menu item, under the Information tab) and authorise it by clicking on the "Auth?" check box beside the node.
 It should go from "red" to "green" to indicate that it has been authorised.